kanno-soe/kanno-soe/Exposition/Theory.md

 ### Extension

 Note how designation and elaboration is — as we’ve defined it above — incremental, by adding or removing *elaborates-to* statements.
-There is no pre-existing database saying what something is not.
-And given ‘d’ elaborating to one mutual dependence, we equally are free to elaborate it additionally as yet another mutual dependence.
+There’s no pre-existing database saying what something is or is not.
+And given a ‘d’ elaborating to one mutual dependence, we‘re free to elaborate it additionally as yet another mutual dependence.

 So a mutual dependence may be freely extended in either direction: